chatasweetie/creating-animals/README.md

 Want more details?

    * Check out the blog post: [Overloading Operators in Python](https://chatasweetie.com/2016/08/11/overloading-operators-in-python/)
-   *Check out the viedo: [Overloading Operators in Python](https://youtu.be/WtC-bkVHqig)
+   *Check out the video: [Overloading Operators in Python](https://youtu.be/WtC-bkVHqig)

 ### Screenshot